adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

 -if, --input-filename
 ---------------------
-Relative or absolute path to the *exchange.out* file, including the name and extension of the file itself.
+Relative or absolute path to the "exchange.out" file, including the name and extension of the file itself.

 .. code-block:: text